Pinterest Hidden Image

 Floating Egg Experiment

-Discover how salt changes water density with this easy floating egg experiment that makes an egg float.
+Test how salt changes water density and makes an egg float.

 Salt water floating egg density experiment for kidsPin